Scramble for Laccadives: Background

-Race for Lacccadives
+Race for Laccadives

 At the end of August of 1947, Liaquat Ali Khan came to the realisation that Laccadives, a region with a Muslim-majority population did not become a part of Pakistan and could be taken control of with ease.
 The deputy prime minister of India, Vallabhbhai Patel, also started to think about Laccadives.

 So, the Royal Pakistan Navy sent a naval vessel towards Laccadives from Karachi.
 In India Vallabhbhai Patel was informed about the plannings in Karachi.
 He immediately sent collector of Travancore to the Laccadives.
 He also sent a message to the Mudaliar brothers to convey to the collector of Travancore to order the police officials to go to Lacccadives with available weaponry.
 Vallabhbhai Patel stated "If the police forces no firearms with them, they can take lathis with them but somehow take possession of the area." and the Flag of India was raised.

 A few hours later, the Pakistani warship reached the Laccadives and had to return on seeing the Indian flag flying.